peterjc/backports.lzma/README.md

  * v0.0.5 - June 2016
-    * Backported fix for Python Issue 19839 to ignore non-LZMA trailing data (original Python 3.5.1 patch by Nadeem Vawda, backported by deroko, see GitHub pull request #5).
+    * Backported fix for Python Issue 19839 to ignore non-LZMA trailing data (original Python 3.5.1 patch by Nadeem Vawda, backported by Deroko, see GitHub pull request #5).
  * v0.0.6 - June 2016
    * Updated namespace packaging declaration now required by more recent versions of setuptools which prevented simple installation of v0.0.4 and v0.0.5 from PyPI.
+ * v0.0.7 - February 2017
+   * Check and prefer the `sys.prefix` at installation time to find the lib/include headers (John Kirkham).

 Contributors